caddyserver/website/src/docs/markdown/caddyfile/options.md

 ## TLS Options

 ##### `auto_https`
 Configure automatic HTTPS.
+There are a few modes to choose from:

+- `off`: Disabled entirely.
+No certificate management or redirects.
+- `disable_redirects`: Disable only HTTP-to-HTTPS redirects.
+- `disable_certs`: Disable only certificate automation.
-It can be disabled entirely (`off`), disable only HTTP-to-HTTPS redirects (`disable_redirects`), or be configured to automate certificates even for names which appear on manually-loaded certificates (`ignore_loaded_certs`).
+- `ignore_loaded_certs`: Automate certificates even for names which appear on manually-loaded certificates

 See the [Automatic HTTPS](/docs/automatic-https) page for more details.

 ##### `email`